 As part of The Inner and Outer Peace Fund, Educate Hearts and Minds also creates synergistic programs to promote the values of wisdom-based education and preserve the cultures through which they originate.
 We seek to build nourishment libraries amongst youth at schools and organizations in Bhutan, Nepal, Tibet and Northern India.
 Our goal is to spark a conversation that puts cultivating happiness as a skill at the forefront of 21st century education for children.

-The ICV Inner and Outer Peace Fund is pleased to support the programs of the Peace Service USA, Shanti Sewa Ashram, which is spreading spiritual awareness globally through charity-based schools for holistic educations and spirituality-based community centers, for peace and selfless service, for all social groups in need of assistance in Nepal.
+The ICV Inner and Outer Peace Fund is pleased to support the programs of the Peace Service, Shanti Sewa Ashram, which is spreading spiritual awareness globally through charity-based schools for holistic educations and spirituality-based community centers, for peace and selfless service, for all social groups in need of assistance in Nepal.

 Women’s Education Program (WEP)